Wilson & Webb Patent March 24th 1903

 Our museum jar was made at the Moore Brothers Glass Company at the Clayton Glass Works, both located in Clayton, New Jersey.

-The base is unmarked.
-It is hand blown with a ground lip.
+The jar is hand-blown with a ground lip and has an unmarked base.
 The closure is a shoulder seal with a tinned iron or zinc cap with three indentations pressed into the side to engage three lugs on the neck of the jar.
 The cap is fluted and has a daisy-like pattern around stamped copy reading ‘WILSON & WEBB PAT 24th 1903 CLAYTON, N J.’ The jar is considered extremely rare.

-Two thousand sample jars were made in 1903 at the Moore Brothers plant in Clayton where Allen F. Wilson was a foreman of the pattern department.
+Two thousand sample jars were made in 1903 at the Moore Brothers plant in Clayton, New Jersey where Allen F. Wilson was a foreman of the pattern department.

 When John M. Moore acquired the Fislerville Glass Works in 1856, he set up a successful business that would last for more than half a century.
 The firm went through six reorganizations and continued through the renaming of the town from Fislerville to Clayton in 1867.
 In October 1863, the glass works in Fislerville became Moore Brothers & Co. also known as the Clayton Glass Works.
 When the glass industry moved to machine production in the early 20th century, the Moore family closed the plant in 1912.